 They look fine, I guess, and much better than before… but those beige walls really don’t do the cabinets justice.
 So here’s a sneak peak at the kitchen with the walls painted (Gray Owl by Benjamin Moore, if you’re curious) and the open cabinet finished:

 Much better, no?
 One last before and after for you: We spent $57 on paint and primer, since there was a 35% sale at Sherwin Williams, plus I had a $10 off coupon.
-We still need to add hardware to the cabinets, and I want to add a rug and curtains to bring some color, so I’ll do a total cost breakdown once it’s all done.
+We still need to add hardware to the cabinets, and I want to install a marble countertop Denver to bring some color, so I’ll do a total cost breakdown once it’s all done.
 But overall mucho bueno!

 And thus ends the largest home improvement project I’ve ever accomplished… and the longest post I’ve ever written. :D